GotoFinal/GotoUdon/readme.md

 - Look ray cast.
 - Is grounded. (currently always true)
 - Simulating actual pickup interactions between user and object.
+- More events that can be called with simple button press.
 - Object ownership.
 - Operation on server time (implemented, but might return completely different values than in vrchat)
 - Tracking data. (currently it just return same data as asking for bones, probably completly invalid)